awsdocs/aws-lambda-developer-guide/doc_source/monitoring-functions-access-metrics.md

 + **Async delivery failures** – The number of errors that occurred when Lambda attempted to write to a destination or dead\-letter queue\.
 + **Concurrent executions** – The number of function instances that are processing events\.

 To see the definition of a graph in CloudWatch, choose **View in metrics** from the menu in the top right of the graph\.
-For more information about the metrics that Lambda records, see [Working with AWS Lambda Function Metrics](monitoring-metrics.md)\.
+For more information about the metrics that Lambda records, see [Working with AWS Lambda function metrics](monitoring-metrics.md)\.

 The console also shows reports from CloudWatch Logs Insights that are compiled from information in your function's logs\.
 You can add these reports to a custom dashboard in the CloudWatch Logs console\.
 Use the queries as a starting point for your own reports\.